LuisGutierrezG/LuisGutierrezG-LABS/README.md

 I am a Data Scientist with a passion for driving actionable insights from data.
 I have a strong background in data engineering, predictive analytics, data visualization, and machine learning.
 I am an experienced analytic problem-solver with a proven track record of developing innovative solutions to complex business challenges in Cencosud.
 <br>
-Agregando texto de prueba.
 <br>
 I am Industrial Engineer from University of Chile and currently i'm cursing the Master in Data Science Degree.
-I am also highly skilled at data wrangling, cleansing, visualization and modeling.
 <br>
 <br>
 I have a deep understanding of how to use data to solve complex business problems and drive decisions.
 I am results-oriented and strive to provide insights that are meaningful, actionable, and timely.
 I am also highly collaborative and have experience working with stakeholders across all levels of an organization.